gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 The first way which many people find natural is to start on the right and work to the left

-First we mutiply the positon by the scale matrix to get a scaled postion
+First we mutiply the position by the scale matrix to get a scaled position

     scaledPosition = scaleMat * position